rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 When we quantify a property for all types, we are making a bold statement, which has to hold for whatever concrete type we feed into the property.

-Further, when we introduce a type that precisely and unambiguously models a given concept in our domain and restricted where and how we are allowed to produce values of that type, we can treat such values as evidence that we have satisfied some property.
+Further, when we introduce a data type that precisely and unambiguously models a given concept in our domain and restricted where and how we are allowed to produce values of that type, we can treat such values as evidence that we have satisfied some property.
 Say, if a domain involves *identifiers* and *quantities*, instead of representing both identifier and quantity as a raw integers, we are probably better off by introducing the types `Id` and `Qtd`, wrapping primitive integers.
 Luckily, programming languages such as Haskell come with a concise notation for it:

 ```haskell
 newtype Id = Id Int
 newtype Qtd = Qtd Int
 ```

-Equipped with parametricity types that precisely maps to our domain objects, we have managed to encode useful information at the type-level, which was then translated into discipline imposed on the implementation, ultimately letting the types drive our design.
+Equipped with parametricity and types that precisely maps to our domain objects, we have managed to encode useful information at the type-level, which was then translated into discipline imposed on the implementation, ultimately letting the types drive our design.

 By following a type-driven design approach, we have used types to express a plan (**what** we want to accomplish), then we implement the program (**how** we want to accomplish) in such a way that the types must be satisfied.
 The type-checker became our assistant and verified properties for us.